-The scope of this TOE covers the entire product as sold to users that is equipped with the FCU that provides Fax Function to the MFP.
-The FCU is provided as an optional product, and the developer installs it on the MFP in the user's environment.
-Following performance check(s), the MFP as the TOE is delivered to the user.
+The scope of this TOE covers the entire product that is sold to a user as the MFP.
+After performing performance check(s) in the user's environment, the developer delivers the MFP as the TOE to the user.

 5. Architectural Information